Super Lawyers

 Runaway Trailer/Negligent Hitch Accidents

-Have you ever traveled down the road and noticed how many cars are hitched to a trailer – right here in Maryland?
-Or if you have ever traveled the roads near the Chesapeake Bay or its tributaries – you have probably noticed many cars, trucks, and RVs hitched to a trailer or some sort.
-In Maryland, boating is incredibly popular; therefore, it is very common to even see boats hitched to both cars and trucks on the roadways.
+Have you ever traveled down the road and noticed how many cars are hitched to a trailer, right here in Maryland?
+Or if you have ever traveled the roads near the Chesapeake Bay or its tributaries, you have probably noticed many cars, trucks, and RVs hitched to a trailer or some sort.
+In Maryland, boating is incredibly popular; therefore, it is very common to see boats hitched to both cars and trucks on the roadways.

 The problem is that these trailers are not hitched by professionals.
-Runaway trailers and negligent hitch accidents occur because people without any training or experience are the ones hitching their boats or trailer to their vehicle and/or transporting their cars, trailers, horses, and so forth.
+Runaway trailers and negligent hitch accidents occur because people without any training or experience are the ones hitching their boats or trailers to their vehicles and/or transporting their cars, trailers, horses, and so forth.

 Hitch Accidents/Failures